zshehov/adk-python/CONTRIBUTING.md

     pytest ./tests/unittests
     ```

-    NOTE: for accurately repro test failure, only include `test` and `eval` as
+    NOTE: for accurate repro of test failure, only include `test`, `eval` and
-    extra dependencies.
+    `a2a` as extra dependencies.

     ```shell
-    uv sync --extra test --extra eval
+    uv sync --extra test --extra eval --extra a2a pytest ./tests/unittests
-    pytest ./tests/unittests
     ```